 The group monitors ongoing privacy issues that affect the Web, investigates potential areas for new privacy work, and provides guidelines and advice for addressing privacy in standards development.

-Christine Runnegar (Internet Society) and Tara Whalen (Apple) are co-chairing the group.
+Christine Runnegar (Internet Society) and Tara Whalen (Google) are co-chairing the group.
 Nick Doty (W3C) is the Team Contact.

 Want to learn more?
 Please join the group and the mailing list.
 (Non-Members may join the group as public Invited Experts.)